Will there be another lockdown in 2022?

 Since then, the UK has continued to experience extremely high levels of Covid infections across the festive period, with total daily cases in England rocketing to a pandemic high of 218,724 on 4 January, according to the UK Health Security Agency.

+We may now be beginning to see that peak gradually tail off, however, with case numbers still high but closer to the 140,000-mark in recent days, a significant drop.

+The government’s decision to stick to its guns and refuse to impose further Covid restrictions in England appears to have paid off at this point, although pressure on the NHS remains a major cause for concern, especially given that no fewer than 24 trusts have reported “critical incidents” of staff shortages.

-But the government has so far stuck to its guns and refused to impose further Covid restrictions in England for now, with Mr Johnson insisting that the current “Plan B” restrictions in place remained the “right” course of action, adding: “The way forward for the country as a whole is to continue with the path that we’re on.
+In a recent prononucement on the matter, Mr Johnson insisted that the current “Plan B” restrictions in place remain the “right” course of action, adding: “The way forward for the country as a whole is to continue with the path that we’re on.

 “We’ll keep everything on the review course we keep all measures under review, but the mixture of things that we’re doing at the moment is I think, the right one.”

-That stance was supported by vaccines minister Maggie Throup the following morning, who told Sky News: “Plan B is working, as you can see from the number of hospitalisations – it’s far, far fewer than this time last year...
-It’s important that we follow the data.”

-The PM reiterated his hope that Britain would be able to “ride out” the assault from Omicron without further measures in a press conference from Downing Street that evening, despite no fewer than 24 NHS trusts reporting “critical incidents” of staff shortages.
+The PM reiterated his hope that Britain would be able to “ride out” the assault from Omicron without further measures in a press conference from Downing Street a day later.

 In Scotland, however, Nicola Sturgeon announced fresh restrictions on sporting events and large gatherings and cancelled Edinburgh’s annual Hogmanay street party prior to Christmas, having already asked Scots to keep household mixing to a minimum.